 Jones had served on a number of committees, including, among them, serving as chairman of the State and Local Government Committee, chairman of the House Ethnics Committee, and the Governor's Minority Business Development Advisory Committee.

 A number of Jones' friends and colleagues admired his handy work and touted his skills in the Legislature.
 He fought for causes dear to his heart, said state Rep. Larry Miller, D-Memphis, Dist.
-88, such as protection for state employees, and the Tennessee Education Lottery, with help from then-state senator Steve Cohen, the current ninth-district congressman
+88, such as protection for state employees, and the Tennessee Education Lottery, with help from then-state senator Steve Cohen, the current ninth-district congressman.

 Miller had known Jones for 25 years and used to talk to him several times a week.
 He'd seen his colleague a week before his death and expected a call from him that weekend.
 That call never came.
 Instead, he got one Tuesday morning from Shep Wilbun, former Shelby County commissioner, city councilman and Juvenile Court clerk, who informed him that Jones had died.